-What is that separates a good company from a great company?
-An average leader fro an inspiring leader?
+What is it that separates a good company from a great company?
+An average leader from an inspiring leader?

 In this article, we dissect simple yet effective success principles and leadership insights from some of the world’s most successful CEOs and executives — to empower you to embed these within your company.